scylladb/scylladb/docs/architecture/sstable/sstable2/sstable-interpretation.rst

 example, a later append always sorts after an earlier append - without the append having to know which items already exist in the list.

-Scylla's internal storage of a collection in a mutation is the ``class collection_mutation``, and we need to convert the above described representation into that class.
+ScyllaDB's internal storage of a collection in a mutation is the ``class collection_mutation``, and we need to convert the above described representation into that class.
 TODO: I still can't figure out exactly what is the internal structure of our collection\_mutation